filipgjorgiev/MusicalInstrumentsAggregator/README.md

 ##  How It Works

 ### 1. Data Collection
-- Instrument data is scraped from the three shops (**Do Re Mi**, **Artist**, **Mimi Muzika**) using a custom script.
+- Instrument data is **scraped** from the three shops (**Do Re Mi**, **Artist**, **Mimi Muzika**) using a custom script.
 - The scraped data (name, category, price, shop, description, and URL) is stored in a **CSV file**.
 - The CSV file is then uploaded to **Firebase**, making it accessible for the app.

 ### 2. Data Loading
 - When the app starts, it retrieves the instrument data from Firebase.
-- Data is displayed in a RecyclerView, allowing users to browse instruments by category (e.g., acoustic guitars, electric guitars, pianos, drums) and explore items from multiple shops.
+- Data is displayed in a **RecyclerView**, allowing users to browse instruments by category (e.g., acoustic guitars, electric guitars, pianos, drums) and explore items from multiple shops.
 A convenient sidebar menu also lets users jump directly to a category or open their Favorites section.

   <p float="left">
   <img src="screenshots/HomeScreen.jpg" width="220"  /> &nbsp;